MicroFocus/data-protector-uic-plugin-archetype/examples/samplefs-plugin/README.md

 ## Manual Installation

 Here, installing of plugin will be done without registration.
-In manual installtion also plugins will be loaded.
+In manual installation also plugins will be loaded.
 But, we can't view the installed plugins in the UI.
 - Copy the built distribution (*samplefs-1.0.0-dist.tar.gz*) in the *target* directory to a DP client machine where the compatible version of the *Unified Agent* is already installed and fully functioning.
 - Make sure that the *dpuic* service is stopped.
 - Untar the distribution and copy the content as follows: